-The Pediatric Environmental Health Specialty Units are a resource on many topics.
-The above links are for two factsheets on fracking developed in 2011.
+- The Pediatric Environmental Health Specialty Units (PEHSU) developed two fact sheets on fracking in 2011.

 Environment Maryland Research & Policy Center released a report documenting a wide range of dollars and cents costs imposed by dirty drilling.
 As documented in “The Costs of Fracking,” fracking creates millions of dollars of health costs related to everything from air pollution to ruined roads to contaminated property.